Internal Medicine Training (IMT)

 Will there be a new training programme for ACCS-AM?

 ACCS-AM is a core programme for all JRCPTB specialties.
-The ACCS curriculum is currently under review and the JRCPTB is involved in developing a new programme for ACCS-AM which will comprise an indicative two years rotating through Emergency Medicine, Acute Internal Medicine, Anaesthetics and Intensive Care Medicine followed by completion of IMY2 and IMY3.
+The ACCS curriculum is currently under review and the JRCPTB is involved in developing a new programme for ACCS-AM which will comprise an indicative two years rotating through Emergency Medicine, Acute Internal Medicine, Anaesthetics and Intensive Care Medicine followed by completion of IMY2 and IMY3 (four years in total).
 This will ensure trainees are eligible for entry to group 1 specialties.
 It is anticipated that the ACCS curriculum will go live in 2020 and there will be transitional arrangements for trainees already in ACCS-AM programmes.

 What is the application process for academic programmes?

-Academic programmes will be advertised and recruited to by each HEE local office / deanery.
+Academic programmes will be advertised and recruited to by each region.
 Candidates should apply directly but will also need to go through the IMT recruitment process to confirm eligibility for IMT if they are appointed at ST1 or ST2 level.
 The length of the IMT element of the run through programme will depend on whether the academic programme is in a group 1 or group 2 specialty and applicants should check the detail of the individual programme.
 Some regions offer academic core programmes and these may vary in length – please refer to the employing body for information.

 How will the change affect doctors who are currently in academic training programmes?

 Academic programmes starting at ST1 currently include CMT as part of a run through programme and trainees enter specialty training at ST3 after two years of CMT.
-From 2022, academic trainees in group 1 specialties will need to complete IMT.
-Trainees who do not complete CMT and move into higher training by 2021 will require IMY3 training and this will be arranged by the HEE local office/deanery.
+Trainees who do not move into higher training by 2021 will require IMY3 training and this will be arranged by the HEE local office/deanery.
 A training needs analysis will be carried out to determine the training and experience required to complete the new curriculum requirements and there will be guidance available to support this process.

 Group 1 / group 2 specialties